s4ke/Master-Thesis/src/md/004-relwork.md

 ## Earlier work

-This thesis is based on the paper \enquote{Arrows for Parallel Computation} [@PArrowsPaper] written by me, Martin Braun, together with Oleg Lobachev and Phil Trinder.
-The original idea for this paper came up during a Master's Research Project done under the supervision of Oleg Lobachev.

-While based on the ideas of the Master's research project, the work presented here is dramatically different.
-In this thesis, the results are a lot more sophisticated and detailed and only Chapters \ref{sec:parallelHaskells} -- \ref{sec:map-skeletons}
-are somewhat based on work done during the original project.
+Research on the PArrows DSL started with a Master's research project under the supervision of Oleg Lobachev.
+The results of this work included the basic idea of the interface as well as some early basic `map`-based skeletons.
+We greatly expand on these results in Chapters \ref{sec:parallelHaskells} -- \ref{sec:map-skeletons}.

+Later, the paper
+\enquote{Arrows for Parallel Computation} [@PArrowsPaper], went further by introducing the Future concept as well as the implementations of the topological skeletons `pipe`, `ring` and `torus`.
+Chapters \ref{sec:related-work}, \ref{sec:arrows} -- \ref{sec:further-development}
-Similarities to the paper, however, are not coincidental.
-Chapters \ref{sec:related-work}, \ref{sec:arrows} -- \ref{sec:further-development} as well as Chapter \ref{sec:benchmarks}
+as well as Chapter \ref{sec:benchmarks}
-were taken from the paper and embedded into the rest of the text.
-The Introduction in Chapter
-\ref{sec:introduction} as well as the conclusion in \ref{sec:conclusion}
-are also inspired by the paper.
-But as I, Martin Braun, am the primary author of the paper, this still means that the following work was done independently as required by studying regulations.
+are based on this paper.

+The author contributions to the paper were as follows: Conceptualisation: MB, OL.
+Methodology: MB.
+Software: MB.
+Validation: MB.
+Formal Analysis: MB.
+Investigation: MB.
+Resources: PT.
+Data Curation: MB Writing -- Original Draft: MB.
+Writing -- Review & Editing:
+MB, OL, PT.
+Visualization: MB.
+Supervision: OL.
+Corresponding author: OL